chr1sbest/blog.chrisbest/public/articles/cs/closing-the-gap.md

 **The Gap**
 ------
 As a self-taught developer in the infancy of my career, the qualities I brought to the table were passion, determination, and an open mentality towards learning new ideas.
 Learning was painful.
 Every day was painful.
-Thankfully, I had enough passion and determination to pad my head while I constantly smashed it against the metaphorical wall of autodidactism.
+Thankfully, I had enough passion and determination to pad my head while I repeatedly smashed it against the metaphorical wall of autodidactism.
 Eventually I was able to learn enough to convince a few employers that I was a competent web developer without suffering too much brain damage.

 Could I build a website?
 Yeah!
 Was I a competent web developer?
 Haha! **No**.